rust-embedded/wg/text/0000-common-counter-interface.md

 # Alternatives
 [alternatives]: #alternatives

-embassy-time has an encapsulation of time, however that lives in an async-first context. many MCU hals have their own way of encapsulating time, and other incremental counts. fugit is an embedded-first encapsulation of mapping time-oscilator counts to a measurement of time in SI units.
+- `embassy-time` has an encapsulation of time, however that lives in an async-first context.
+It also forces design choices onto reverse dependencies, such as forced into using u64 for their `Duration` and `Instant` primitives.
+- many MCU hals have their own way of encapsulating time, and other incremental counts.
+- fugit is an embedded-first encapsulation of mapping time-oscilator counts to a measurement of time in SI units.
+- `fugit` covers a lot of other base-functionalities in terms of embedded-first time-encapsulation.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-How to move forward?
-I propose an `embedded-count` added to the rust-embedded repository, initially just a placeholder, I'll fork it, and begin initial work.
-At an appropriate time, it will be upstreamed, and v0.0.2 will be released.
-If all goes well, its form will be representative of this RFC.

-Are we comfortable with using `typenum` instead of const generics.
-This will remove the limitations of const generics entirely, including the need for nightly features, at the risk of interface ergonomics, and compromising user familiarity.
-I wish to explore the use of this crate, though I feel it's a core requirement that the change in UX to be trivial.
-I.e. other than theneed to use `typenum::U5` where `5u32/64/size/8` would be used to set a generic const.

 How should we approach assosciated error types?